 Photopea, like Photoshop, is not exactly beginner friendly, though if you want to learn how to use it, the website has step by step lessons in the Learn section.

 If you want to give Photopea a shot, head on over to the site.

-Tip: if you like Photpea and use Google Chrome, you can add it as an app.
-Go to the Photopea site using Chrome, click the menu (three dots) and select "Install Photopea".
+If you like Photopea and use Google Chrome, you can add it as an app.
+Go to the Photopea site using Chrome, click the menu (three dots) and select “Install Photopea”.
 Chrome will ask you if you want to install the app.
-Choose "Install" and Photopea will be added as an app (accessible via the Apps icon on the toolbar).
+Choose “Install” and Photopea will be added as an app (accessible via the Apps icon on the toolbar).